sslab-skku/capacity/README.md

-# capacity
+# Capacity: Cryptographically-Enforced In-process Capabilities for Modern ARM Architectures

-Capacity: Cryptographically-Enforced In-process Capabilities for Modern ARM Architectures
+The open-sourced release of Capacity is under construction.